SmithEcophysLab/biol43506350_spring2025/rubrics/topic_lead_rubric.md

 # Grading rubric for discussion lead of a recent literature article (graduate students only)
-On Thursday's, 1-3 individuals will lead a discussion of a recent literature article of their choosing based on the week's topic.
+On Thursday's, 1-3 individuals will lead a discussion of a recent literature article based on the week's topic.
 The class will be divided into four sections, typically Introduction, Methods, Results, Discussion.
 You will be responsible for introducing the paper and your reasoning for choosing it and then leading a jigsaw-style discussion of the paper.